 - 40% like a return label included with the product

 You can see the importance of having a strategy in place for handling holiday returns.
 The following steps will help you get your process started.

-- Monitor in real-time.
 Use real-time reporting and tracking to monitor return status.
-You have to be able to see exactly where products are in the return process, otherwise your inventory management will be inaccurate, and you may run into roadblocks with your customers.
+You have to be able to see exactly where products are in the return process, otherwise your inventory levels will be inaccurate, and you may run into roadblocks with your customers.

 Remember that how you take care of product returns reflects you and your store’s brand.
 Nurturing good customer relationships is important to the growth of your business.
 Dealing with returns efficiently and effectively is one way to establish those types of relationships and create loyal repeat customers.
 You may just make someone’s holiday, and the potential sales you receive may just make yours.